Our in-house team...

 Antonia leads our outreach and engagement strategy with stakeholders, partners, trusts & foundations and philanthropists.
 Previously, she was a researcher at The Climate Group.
 She has an MSc in Politics and Communication from the London School of Economics, a BA in Politics, Philosophy and Economics.
 In between making economics fun and putting a stop to climate change, Antonia enjoys music, her bike and cooking – not at the same time.

-Clare is a part time musician, part time activist, part time operations manager, single-handedly keeping the Economy's finances in check.
+Clare is a part time musician, part time activist, part time crash-course coordinator, in charge of rolling out Economy's first ever 10-week course on economics to community groups across the UK.
 She studied Environment & Development at SOAS and is passionate about puns, people, and planet.

 Dan Lapedus | Network Coordinator

 Dan just graduated from his masters and is now working for Rethinking Economics and Economy.
 He didn’t choose the economics life, the economics life chose him.

 Ellie Clayton | Editor